generic-account/syn_mapping/README.md

 ![Eigenvector Centrality Distribtuion](/images/eigenvector-centralities.png)

 The distribution above shows that only a couple of values have a high eigenvector centrality.
 Upon inspecting the 'Data Laboratory' feature in Gephi, we come to find out that "get" has the highest value at 1.0.
+This does not mean that "get" is connected to every single node in the graph.
+Rather, it is the most influential point in the graph, and the rest of the points are _standardized_ between nodes with no influence and the "get" node.
+This is similar to how z-scores are calculated in statistics, where data points are 'normalized' to allow comparison between graphs.

 - **Betweenness Centrality** is similar to Eigenvector Centrality in that a node with more connections will have a higher value.
 However, this specifically checks how often the node falls in the path between two other nodes.
-In other words, a node with high betweenness centrality acts like a bridge between semantic clusters in the graph.
-That's why many words have to go through it in order to form a path with a node outside their own cluster.
+In other words, a node with high betweenness centrality acts like a bridge between semantic clusters in the graph, so that nodes in one cluster need to 'cross' the node to form a path with nodes of another cluster.

+## Conlcusion
+The English language is definitely complicated.
+Even with more than 400,000 words, however, we can learn some important insights from this synonym graph.

+First, the English language

 ## Next Steps
+We have major plans for digging deeper into the wonderful intersection of graph theory and language.
+There are still many aspects of this subject that we still have not explored, including...

-- Look at other languages
+- Looking at other languages
-- Color by sentiment
+- Coloring by sentiment
-- Try more clustering algorithms and algorithms settings
+- Trying more clustering algorithms and algorithms settings: By seeing the different clusters in the graph, we will understand why certain nodes have a high betweenness centrality.
-- Look at potential applications in applied NLP
+- Looking at potential applications in applied NLP
-- Compare to embedding-based graphs
+- Comparing to embedding-based graphs
 - Interactive graphing